hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

         + example w/ the previous figs
           + the red merged minimum if the net settle there and did some unlearning on that merge minimum
           + get back to two separate minima becaus of pulling up the red point
-      + get ride of deep, spurious minima and increase memory capacity
+      + get rid of deep, spurious minima and increase memory capacity
     + shown that the strategy works but no good analysis to explain
+  + analogy w/ Reverse Learning
-  + analogy w/ F. Crick and G. Mitchison
+    + proposed by F. Crick and G. Mitchison
     + [reorganisational theory of dreaming - Reverse Learning](https://en.wikipedia.org/wiki/Reverse_learning)
     + F. Crick: one the discovers of the structure of DNA
     + a model of what dreams are for